 - List Posts – Sometimes referred to as a ‘Listicles’, these are simply long form lists that are easily created but always enjoyed by users.
 Whether you’re a car dealer writing about the ‘Top 10 Cars Under £10,000’ or a Personal Trainer explaining ‘The Top 20 Foods Packed Full of Protein’, List Post ideas are endless and always fun.

 - Crowdsourced Article – What easier way to get some content created than getting experts in your industry to do it for free.
 Crowdsourced Article’s work on the premise that experts are happy to chime in with a few sentences of content each and before you know it, you have a whole article.
 They’re also almost guaranteed to share it as they’ve all had a say in it’s creation.

 - Roundups & Curations – Another great way to create a content piece quickly and easily is by curating other people’s articles to form your own roundup.
 Add a bit of your own commentary and it’s a ready-made, quality blog post for your site.

 - Videos – Creating video is now easier than ever.
 Users are far more likely to engage with video than with written posts and even platforms such as Facebook are now heavily promoting videos on in their newsfeeds.

-- Games – How can the creation of a game be a Content Marketing method that will have any benefit for my startup business?
+- Games – How can the creation of a game be a Digital PR method that will have any benefit for my startup business?
 If it’s relevant for your brand, why wouldn’t you want your audience regularly engaging with a game in your company’s branding and becoming more familiar with what your business does?

-This is just the tip of the iceberg when it comes to Content Marketing methods and techniques for your startup business and there’s much more we can do.
+This is just the tip of the iceberg when it comes to Digital PR methods and techniques for your startup business and there’s much more we can do.

 Looking for a different service?
 Take a look at our Pay-Per-Click (PPC), SEO or Services page for more information.